Saint Mary’s is inviting the public to the annual “SMU 10K” classic ski event on Sunday, Jan. 27.

 Mark your calendars for the next Let’s Do Lunch events.
 Proceeds continue to benefit SMU faculty and staff who were affected by the August flood.

 • Jan.
-31 — Super Bowl theme — hosted by academic advising and study skills
+31 — Super Bowl theme — hosted by academic advising and the administrative/support departments reporting to Academic Affairs.

 • Feb.
 21 — Chili cookoff; all faculty and staff are invited to compete for prizes